High School Orientation

 - FERPA: Family Educational Rights and Privacy Act was passed by Congress in 1974.
 It allows you the right to inspect and review your own educational records.
 This right is limited solely to you, the student.

 - FERPA prevents non-directory/confidential information from being released to anyone other than you, the student.
-FERPA does not allow parental access to post-secondary student educational records without the your written permission.
+FERPA does not allow parental access to post-secondary student educational records without your written permission.

 - WHO is covered by FERPA: